nilmtk/nilmtk/README.md

-nilmtk
+nilmtk: Non-Intrusive Load Monitoring Toolkit
 ======

-Non-Intrusive Load Monitoring Toolkit (nilmtk).

 NILM is the process of taking a whole-house power meter reading and estimating the energy consumed individual